 Effective for the 2017-2018 Lobster Fishing Season

 - Hoop net buoys south of Point Arguello (Santa Barbara County) must now be marked for identification and enforcement purposes.
 Hoop nets used south of Point Arguello shall be marked with a surface buoy.
 The surface buoy shall be legibly marked to identify the operator's GO ID number as stated on the operator's sport fishing license or lobster report card.
 Hoop nets deployed from persons on shore or manmade structures connected to the shore are not required to be marked with a surface buoy (§ 29.80 (b)(3)).
+Shared hoop nets can be marked with multiple GO ID numbers, or GO ID numbers can be switched out by using any sort of removable tag on or attached to the buoy, so long as the GO ID numbers are all legible.
+Hoop nets deployed from Commercial Passenger Fishing Vessels (party or charter boats) must be marked with the boat’s Fish & Game Vessel ID number, and hoop nets provided by licensed guides to clients must be marked with the guide’s license number.

 - Existing language on the possession of a hooked device while taking lobster has been changed to provide clarification for both recreational divers and enforcement.
 Diving for crustaceans: In all ocean waters, except as provided in Section 29.05, skin and SCUBA divers may take crustaceans by the use of the hands only.
 Divers may not possess any hooked device while diving or attempting to dive.
 Divers may be in possession of spearfishing equipment so long as possession of such equipment is otherwise lawful and is not being used to aid in the take of crustaceans (§ 29.80 (g)).